tommybobbins/studious-octo-goggles/README.md

 - Instance templates are the equivalent of an AMI.
 - Instance Groups are ASGs, Autoscaling, Autohealing, Load balancing.

+### Instance template

+Description of a Virtual Machine, Machine Type, Confidential Computing, Security, Container, Operating System, Boot disk, Networking, Tenancy.

 ### Stateless Managed instance Group

+Collection of Virtual machines managed as a unit, autoscaling, autohealing, load balancing, autoupdating.
+Created from an Instance template.
 Stateless managed instance groups consist of ephemeral disks + managed data.
 Commonly used for Web backends or batch processing.

 ### Stateful Managed instance group

-Stateful policy, the disks are stateful.
-The configuration is per instance, with *no scaling*.
+Stateful policy, the disks are stateful, autoscaling, autohealing, load balancing, autoupdating.
+The configuration is per instance.
 Commonly used for databases.
 Template Instance + Stateful Policy + Persistence Config = Instance.

 ### Unmanaged instance group